-The Council has presented the General Fund, Title III B - Supportive Services Fund, Title III C-1-Congregate Meals Fund, Title III C-2-Home Delivered Meals, and Health District Fund as major funds.
-All non-major governmental funds are presented in one column, titled "Total Non-Major
+The Council has presented the General Fund, Title III B - Supportive Services Fund, Title III C-1 - Congregate Meals Fund, Title III C-2 - Home Delivered Meals Fund, and the Parish Health District Fund as major funds.
+All non-major governmental funds are presented in one column, titled "Total

-Funds".
+Non-Major Funds".
 Combining financial statements of the non-major funds can be found in the Combining Fund Statements that follow the basic financial statements.